AidanHWood/PyPasswordManager/README.md

 Run the application and create you first password file key and enjoy :)

-This was created during my first year of my Computer Science degree just as something fun to do om the side of my studies
+This was created during my first year of my Computer Science degree just as something fun to do on the side of my studies

-Development took a couple of hours but it was created to reinforce my python programming skills as it has been a while
+Development took a couple of hours but it was created to reinforce my python programming skills as it has been a while since I coded a project using this language

 Thanks :) 🤖